gajajan/graph_databases/README.md

 docker run -p 8529:8529 arangodb-database:1.0
 ```

 The ArangoDB Web Interface is available at the IP address http://localhost:8529.
+Initial password and username are set to `root`.

 The databases __TravelEnthusiastNetwork__ and __RailNetwork__ can be imported via the interactive shell using
 ```bash
 sh import.sh
 ```